hija/DeepLearningNotebooks/README.md

 ### Linear Regression
 This is the linear regression model once implemented by scikit-learn and once by myself.
 Used to do a regression on the boston housing dataset.
 Furthermore, I used regularization techniques to prevent overfitting.

+### Linear Regression GD
+This is the linear regression with gradient descent.
+Instead of computing the best weights directly, I use gradient descent as an optimization algorithm to get good weights to fit the line.

 ### Linear Discriminant Functions
 This notebook implements two algorithms to generate linear discriminant functions.
 One iterative algorithm with gradient descend (Perceptron Algorithm) and one using the pseudoinverse.
 Furthermore, I added visualizations and examples, so I hope the concept gets clear.